nhorton04/git-interview-baseline/README.md

 `git fetch` is a pretty low-level git command we don't use that much because it always requires two steps, first `git fetch` and then `git merge` to actually integrate those changes into your working branch.
 Generally, if you are in `master` you want to immediately `fetch` and `merge` any changes to the remote master.

-## Objective 8: Combine `git fetch` with `git merge` by using `git pull`
+## 8: Combine `git fetch` with `git merge` by using `git pull`

-If you want to both fetch and merge, which is what you want to do 99% of the time, just type `git pull`. `git pull` is literally the combination of both `git fetch` and `git merge`.
+If you want to both fetch and merge (which is what you want to do 99% of the time), just type `git pull`. `git pull` is literally the combination of both `git fetch` and `git merge`.

-When you `git pull` the following things will occur:
+When you `git pull`, the following things will occur:

 1. You will `git fetch` all remote changes, including those on the current branch, existing branches, and new branches.
-2. Any changes that are on a remote branch which is being tracked by your local branch, that is to say, if you are on `master` and there is a change to `origin/master`, those changes will be automatically merged.
+2. Any changes on a remote branch that's being tracked by your local branch will be automatically merged.
+(For example, if you are on `master` and there is a change to `origin/master`, the change will be automatically merged).

 ## Conclusion

-Git is complex, and collaborating with people in this matter is just hard - there's no easy way to allow hundreds of people to all work on the same code base.
+Git is complex, and collaborating with people in this matter is difficult - there's no easy way to allow hundreds of people to all work on the same code base.
 These workflows are just being introduced to you.
 You'll have lots of time to practice them and memorize what each command does.
 Don't try to learn it all at once; instead just start to get an understanding of what's what.

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)